Gerry Davis (umpire): Umpiring career

-Davis was reprimanded by Major League Baseball on September 1, 2014, for making 'crybaby' faces at Oakland A's players.
-The league statement said, "We expect our umpires to remain professional on the field at all times."

 Davis opted out of the 2020 season due to concerns from the coronavirus pandemic.
-He umpired his last game on October 3, 2021 in St. Louis.
+He umpired his last game on October 3, 2021, in St. Louis.
 Davis holds the record for the most postseason games officiated in MLB.

 Notable games

 Davis was the second base umpire for the perfect game pitched by Randy Johnson on May 18, 2004.

-On September 19 at Tropicana Field, instant replay overturned a call on the field for the first time ever in the major leagues.
+On September 19, 2008, at Tropicana Field, instant replay overturned a call on the field for the first time ever in the major leagues.
 A fly ball hit by Tampa Bay Rays' first baseman Carlos Peña, the umpires ruled, was interfered with by a fan sitting in the front row of the stands, when the ball hit the hands of the fan and fell back onto the field of play.
 After Joe Maddon requested the umpires hold a conference to discuss the play, the umpires, headed by Gerry Davis, decided to look at instant replay.
 Just over four minutes later, Davis returned to the field and signaled that the ball was a home run.

 Davis was the home plate umpire for the last game played at Shea Stadium on September 28, 2008.

-With his assignment to the 2012 World Series, Davis set an officiating record for most postseason games umpired in major league history with 115 and since then this mark has moved forward to 128 games.
+With his assignment to the 2012 World Series, Davis set an officiating record for most postseason games umpired in major league history with 115 and since then this mark has moved forward to 151 games.

 On April 23, 2014, Davis ejected New York Yankees starting pitcher Michael Pineda for having pine tar on his neck.

 On July 26, 2017, Davis asked Texas Rangers third baseman Adrián Beltré to move closer to the on-deck circle.
 After Beltré jokingly moved the on-deck batting circle, Davis ejected him.